The Roadmap to Home Rule

 will a home rule charter enable the town of erie to restrict voting in a manner that changes how we submit our votes. will a home rule charter enable the town of erie to control what is taught in the public schools of erie? specifically will it enable erie to restrict or limit the teaching of "critical race theory" to the students, meaning there are matters that the teachers will not be allowed to teach (racial discrimination, treatment of homosexuals, etc)

-la mano asked over 1 year ago
+la mano asked about 2 years ago

 What ends up in a draft Charter is completely up to the elected Charter Commission (so long as what is drafted is not in conflict with any state or federal laws).
 That group of residents will discuss what they want to be included in the Charter and will then draft it and put it out for a vote by the entire community.
 It could indeed give direction for how elections are handled in the Town - including when they are held (stick in April or move to November), or how long term limits are for elected officials, etc.